 We really only tried to do one thing: build the best, most robust story structures we could.
 Of course, filling out those structures with scenes and characters (and then for many of the participants, drawing it.
 More than half the group was made up of cartoonists), will be a significant challenge.
 But the vast majority of novel-length projects are launched without this kind of investigation and planning work at the outset.
 That lack is what leads to getting stuck or having to scrap huge amounts of work, or taking much longer over the project than expected.

 Story outlines and plans mushroomed on walls.
 The group of mostly-cartoonists drew very little, but did the kind of deep work that rarely gets done on books at this early stage.

 As is usually the case when I teach Story Madlibs and the XY Story Formula, I learned an enormous amount as well about how these tools work, and how to use them better.
 I also got to workshop my own book that springs out of the Creative Focus Workshop.

 Yes, it’s true: I’ve been promising this for at least six months, and I now have an actual working document and outline, and plenty of chapter drafts to play with.
 That’s thanks to the ACA, too.

 You’ll get more done in one 2-hour session of deep work than four 30-minute sessions over a day or two.
 And in my case, the “session” was three weeks long.

 This kind of intense experience is something most people never get to have in their lives.
 But this idyll over for me, too.
 Now my job is to apply what I’ve learned while away in the context of my over-full normal life.
-To find the windows where I can shut off task-switching and distraction, dive deep, and try to reach back and recreate that experience in my own studio.
+I need to find the windows where I can shut off task-switching and distraction.
+I need to dive deep, and try to reach back and recreate that experience in my own studio.

 November 17, 2016 at 7:55 pm